jeromer/minuxbsd/postgres/README.md

 # PostgreSQL (9.6+)

 For starters, FreeBSD is the only Unix distribution that packaged PostgreSQL properly.
+The very cool thing about it is you can specify the default data directory directly in rc.conf.\
+Also, everything lies in $PG\_DATA, even the configuration files.

-Forget Debian, and ESPECIALLY forget Centoids!
+So forget Debian, and ESPECIALLY forget Centoids! ;-)

 Anyway, let's get started...